elastic/integrations/packages/ti_cybersixgill/docs/README.md

 The Cybersixgill Darkfeed integration collects threat intelligence from the Darkfeed TAXII service available using the credentials provided from Cybersixgill.

+#### Expiration of Indicators of Compromise (IOCs)
+The ingested IOCs are expired after the duration configured by `IOC Expiration Duration` integration setting.
+An [Elastic Transform](https://www.elastic.co/guide/en/elasticsearch/reference/current/transforms.html) is created to faciliate only active IOCs be available to the end users.
+This transform creates destination indices named `logs-ti_cybersixgill_latest.dest_threat-*` which only contains active and unexpired IOCs.
+The latest destination index also has an alias named `logs-ti_cybersixgill_latest.threat`.
+When querying for active indicators or setting up indicator match rules, only use the latest destination indices or the alias to avoid false positives from expired IOCs.
+Dashboards are also pointing to the latest destination indices containing active IOC.
+Please read [ILM Policy](#ilm-policy) below which is added to avoid unbounded growth on source datastream `.ds-logs-ti_cybersixgill.threat-*` indices.

+#### ILM Policy
+To facilitate IOC expiration, source datastream-backed indices `.ds-logs-ti_cybersixgill.threat-*` are allowed to contain duplicates from each polling interval.
+ILM policy `logs-ti_cybersixgill.threat-default_policy` is added to these source indices so it doesn't lead to unbounded growth.
+This means data in these source indices will be deleted after `5 days` from ingested date.

 **Exported fields**

 | Field | Description | Type |